 It was only by accident that we discovered that the Giant Staghorn can be mass produced sustainably by exploiting its natural method of propagation.
 We’ve had several large Giant Staghorn ferns in the backyard at General Santos City since about 40 years ago, but we always grow these from starter plantlets or juvenile ferns which we bought from private suppliers.
 Until recently, the city had a hot climate with scarce rainfall.

-Then one day about a year ago, my mother Mama Maxi noticed plantlets, with only overlapping basal fronds, growing from a lone, upright cabo-negro which has been used as support for epiphytic orchids for several years.
-It stands about 5 meters away from a huge Giant Staghorn which clasped the trunk of a Fishtail Palm.
-The cabonegro was regularly sprinkled with tap water.
+Then one day about a year ago, my mother Mama Maxi noticed plantlets, with only overlapping basal fronds, growing from the side of a lone, upright cabo-negro which has been used as support for epiphytic orchids for several years.
+The cabonegro was about 5 meters away from a huge Giant Staghorn Fern which clasped the trunk of a Fishtail Palm.
+Orchids grew on top of the cabonegro and so it was regularly sprinkled with tap water.
 The Staghorn itself regularly produced spores from the underside of its foliar frond.

 My mother taught us the basics of gardening.
 At 74, she still tends the various ornamental crops, seedlings and vegetables in the backyard.
 She extracted the fern plantlets from the cabonegro with the help of a knife, including a segment of the cabonegro which held the roots of the fern.
 She then attached it to a segment of a coconut husk.

 1. Harvesting of spores.
-We harvest the mature spores by scraping those “browns” from the underside of the foliar fronds, placing them in a brown envelope, and allowing them to dry by air drying.
-Otherwise, we cut the spore-containing frond, divide it into smaller segments, insert the segments in a paper envelope, and dry them by exposing the envelope to full sun.
-The dry spores can be placed in a closed glass jar or plastic canister and stored under refrigeration.
+We harvested the mature spores by scraping those “browns” from the underside of the fronds, placing them in an envelope, and allowing them to dry by air drying without closing the envelope.
+Otherwise, we cut the spore-containing frond, divide it into smaller segments, inserted the segments in a paper envelope, and dried them by exposing the envelope to full sun.
+After a few days, the spores separate from the fronds.
+These dry spores can be placed in a closed glass jar or plastic canister and stored under refrigeration.

 2. Sowing of spores and care.
-We dusted the dried spores on the sides of the same standing cabo-negro.
-The cabo-negro is kept moist by regular watering.
-Care of the sown spores and plantlets, therefore, becomes incidental to the management of orchids which adhere to the cabo-negro.
+We dusted the dried spores on the sides of the same standing cabonegro.
+The cabonegro was kept moist by regular watering.
+Care of the sown spores and plantlets, therefore, became incidental to the management of orchids which grew at the top portion of the cabo-negro.